mustafah15/zettelkasten/zettelkasten/kafka workflow as a queue.md

 - Instead of a single consumer, a group of consumers from one consumer group subscribes to a topic, and the messages are shared among them.
 Let us check the workflow of this system:

 - Producers publish messages on a topic.
-- Kafka stores all messages in the partitions configured for that particular topic, similar to [[Kafka workflow as a pub-sub]].
+- Kafka stores all messages in the partitions configured for that particular topic, similar to [[kafka workflow as a pub-sub]].
 - A single consumer subscribes to a specific topic, assume Topic-01 with Group ID as Group-1.
 - Kafka interacts with the consumer in the same way as pub-sub messaging until a new consumer subscribes to the same topic, Topic-01, with the same Group ID as Group-1.
 - Once the new consumer arrives, Kafka switches its operation to share mode, such that each message is passed to only one of the subscribers of the consumer group Group-1.
 This message transfer is similar to queue-based messaging, as only one consumer of the group consumes a message.
 Contrary to queue-based messaging, messages are not removed after consumption.